failsafe-go/failsafe-go.dev/fallback.md

   HandleResult(nil)
 ```

 When using a Fallback in combination with another policy, it's common to configure both to handle the same failures.
-It's also common for Fallback to handle errors that may be returned by inner policies in a [composition][policy-composition], such as `retrypolicy.ErrExceeded`, `circuitbreaker.ErrOpen`, or `timeout.ErrExceeded`.
+It's also common for a Fallback to handle errors that may be returned by inner policies in a [composition][policy-composition], such as `retrypolicy.ErrExceeded`, `circuitbreaker.ErrOpen`, or `timeout.ErrExceeded`.

 ## Event Listeners